mrandreastoth/path-to-true-ai/README.md

-# The Path to True AI: Breaking Free from Flawed Thinking and Evolving Intelligence
+# The Path to True AI: Breaking Free from Flawed Thinking to Enable AI Evolution

 AI development has been **held back**, not by a lack of technology, but by **flawed thinking and artificial constraints** that prevent real progress.
 While AI has advanced in power, it is still fundamentally **trapped within a broken paradigm**—one that limits its ability to truly evolve.

 To break free, AI must undergo **two major transformations**:

 1. **Phase One: Abandoning the Flawed One-to-One Prompt-Reply Model** – AI must evolve beyond static, isolated responses and adopt a **dynamic, iterative, and self-refining approach**, where it queries the user when information is missing rather than making assumptions.
-2. **Phase Two: Transitioning to an Ever-Evolving Model** – AI must stop being a **fixed, static system** and instead become **a continuously evolving intelligence**, where the model itself **is the memory and context**, reshaping dynamically through interaction.
+2. **Phase Two: Transitioning to an Ever-Evolving Model** – AI must stop being a **fixed, static system** and instead become a continuously evolving intelligence, laying the foundation for true AI by ensuring that the model itself is the memory and context, reshaping dynamically through interaction.

 Before AI can reach this level, we must **consider the current limitations of existing computing power** and the **need for AI to operate without imposed restrictions**.